dat-ecosystem-archive/docs/how-dat-works.md

 ## Phase one: Source discovery

 Dat links look like this: `dat://c3fcbcdcf03360529b47df32ccfb9bc1d7f64aaaa41cca43ca9ac7f6778db8da`.
 The link itself is a fingerprint of the data that is being shared.
-The first thing that happens when you go to download data using one of these links is you ask various **discovery networks** if they can tell you where to find sources that have a copy of the data you need.
+The first thing that happens when you go to download data using one of these links is you ask various discovery networks if they can tell you where to find sources that have a copy of the data you need.

 The discovery step itself is a simple query: you supply a Dat link, and receive back the IP and port of all the known data sources online that have a copy of that data you are looking for.
 You can then connect to them and begin exchanging data.
 By introducing this discovery phase we are able to create a network where data can be discovered even if the original data source disappears.

 The discovery protocols we use are [DNS name servers](https://en.wikipedia.org/wiki/Name_server), [Multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) and the [Kademlia Mainline Distributed Hash Table](https://en.wikipedia.org/wiki/Mainline_DHT) (DHT).
 Each one has pros and cons, so we combine all three to increase the speed and reliability of discovering data sources.

-We run a DNS name server at `discovery.publicbits.org` on port 22 that Dat clients can use (in addition to specifying their own if they need to), and are able to re-use existing DHT bootstrap servers on the Internet (but are planning on running our own for added redundancy).
+We run a DNS name server at `discovery.publicbits.org` on port 53 that Dat clients can use (in addition to specifying their own if they need to), and are able to re-use existing DHT bootstrap servers on the Internet (but are planning on running our own for added redundancy).
 These discovery servers are the only centralized infrastructure we need for Dat to work over the Internet, and they are redundant, interchangeable and anyone can run their own.
 Every data source that has a copy of the data also advertises themselves across these discovery networks.

 The discovery logic itself is handled by a module that we wrote called [discovery-channel](http://npmjs.org/discovery-channel), which wraps other modules we wrote to implement DNS and DHT logic into a single interface.
 We can give the Dat link we want to download to discovery-channel and we will get back all the sources it finds across the various discovery networks.